 Is there a political bias to the program?

-Though Sen. McConnell is the leader of the Republican Party in the US Senate, the McConnell Center is not affiliated with any party and works hard to maintain its outstanding reputation for nonpartisan educational opportunities.
-The Center never makes admissions decisions based upon the party affiliation of applicants and every year sports a diverse educational program featuring leaders from across the political spectrum.
+Though Sen. McConnell is the leader of the Republican Party in the US Senate, the McConnell Center is not affiliated with any party and works hard to maintain its outstanding reputation for nonpartisan educational opportunities, featuring leaders from across the political spectrum.
+The Center never makes admissions decisions based upon the party affiliation of applicants.

 What is Sen. McConnell's role in the Center?

-If I am not a McConnell Scholar but attend UofL, can I take part in Center programs and events?
+If I attend UofL but am not a McConnell Scholar, can I take part in Center programs and events?

 Absolutely.
 Many McConnell Center programs are .
 We encourage students and faculty at the university to attend as many of the Center’s programs as possible each semester.
-The diversity and distinction of the McConnell Center’s educational programs help make the University of Louisville an outstanding place to pursue undergraduate and graduate degrees in political science and related fields.
+The diversity and distinction of the McConnell Center’s educational programs help make the University of Louisville an outstanding place to pursue undergraduate and graduate degrees.

 Does the Center offer opportunities for graduate students?